FluxML/FluxTraining.jl/docs/callbacks/custom.md

 ## Callback execution

-By default, a a topological ordering of the callbacks is created from the dependency graph and the callbacks are executed serially.
+By default, a topological ordering of the callbacks is created from the dependency graph and the callbacks are executed serially.
 This behavior can be overwritten with custom callback executors, for example to create a *Dagger.jl* node from the graph to allow callbacks to safely run in parallel where valid.